Youth and High School Sailing Programs

 Program Manager: Sharmaine Ramasamy

-Coaches: Brett Davis, Sarah Davis, Piers Blewett, Chase Bargeman, Natasha Jarett, Mills Forni
+Coaches: Brett Davis, Sarah Davis, Chris Johnson, Natasha Jarett, Brett Bastien

 GGYC Youth Sailing Foundation (GGYC YSF)

 The 501(3)(c) foundation helps fund our youth sailing programs and provides financial assistance to qualifying students.
-The High school sailing program is part of the foundation and is being offered to any San Francisco high shcool students eager to sail and compete in the Pacific Coast Interscholastic Sailing Association Regattas.
-Students meet after school twice per week for classroom academics and race practice.
+The High School sailing program is part of the youth sailing foundation and is being offered to any San Francisco high school students eager to sail and compete in the Pacific Coast Interscholastic Sailing Association Regattas.
+Students meet either after school twice per week for classroom academics and race practice or during the Sunday club sails.
 Regattas normally require 4 students per school to qualify for competitive racing.

 The GGYC YSF has no direct affiliation with the SFUSD or its contingencies, but it is an excellent option for PE credits for schools that offer alternative PE arrangements, such as School of the Arts.
 Lycee Francais, Lowell, Drew, Gateway, Mission, Archbishop Riordan and City Arts & Tech have all participated in the program.

 Any San Francisco high school student in grades 9 - 12.
 Sailing experience is not required.
-Early registration is encouraged and any students pre-registered for semester one (Septembr through December) can practice all summer during the GGYC summer camp or Sunday morning brunch series.
+Early registration is encouraged and any students pre-registered for semester one (Sept -Dec) can practice for FREE throughout the summer during the GGYC Sunday Club Series.

 Golden Gate Yacht Club Junior Dock, 1 Yacht Road, SF.

 The ability to swim 50 yards is required.
-Enthusiasm, commitment and a sincere desire to learn to sail in the SF bay is a must.
+Enthusiasm, commitment and a sincere desire to learn to sail.
 Students and/or parents must sign the following forms:

 - Student Information